genius-systems/gameta/docs/docs/user_guide/applying_commands.md

 ## Parameterising Commands

-CLI Commands can be customised for each repository by adding parameters (see [Commands]).
-These parameters will be substituted for a particular repository whenever it is executed.
+CLI parameterisation is quintessential to support more complex operations.
 There are 3 types of parameters that can be substituted:

-1. *Parameters*: These are unique to each repository and are conventionally stored in lower case
+1. *Parameters*: These are unique to each repository and are conventionally stored in lower case.
+These are added via the `gameta params add` command (see [Commands]).
-2. *Constants*: The same constant value is applied to all repositories and are conventionally stored in upper case
+2. *Constants*: The same constant value is applied to all repositories and are conventionally stored in upper case.
+These are added via the `gameta const add` command (see [Commands]).
 3. *Environment Variables*: These are retrieved from the environment and are prefixed with a '$' e.g. $HELLO_WORLD